lokranjanp/2FA/README.md

 On a random day I felt like trying to implement my own 2FA system.

 ## Implementation
-I have used Flask for web interface.
+- I have used Flask for web interface.
-To generate 2FA code I have user pytop libraries.
+- To generate 2FA code I have used pytop libraries.

 MySql seemed the best choice for storing auth data persistently.
 To store 2FA codes temporarily until expiration or its intended use, I have used Redis.